 Most of the structural facets and elements should be self-explanatory.
 Let us highlight here the mandatory division of each language document into parts.
 In this manner, we encourage more structure than a simple list of top-level chapters.
 Existing documents vary greatly in the order of sections and their presentation.
-For instance, a "conformance" section is usually found in the front matter between the title page (document-metainfo) and the core chapters, but in the XPath 1.0 standard [CD99], it is the last core chapter.
-However, another typical front matter section, namely "normative references", is found in XPath as one of the appendices.
-LDF's parts encourage some grouping among the many sections.
+For instance, "conformance" and "references" sections are usually found in the front matter between the title page and the core chapters, but in the XPath 1.0 standard [CD99], conformance is the last core chapter, and references form an appendix.
+LDF's emphasis on parts encourages some grouping among the many sections.

-4.2 Simple sections
+4.2 Top sections